ratwolfzero/hopalong_python/README.md

 ### Special Constellations and Edge Cases of the Attractor

-Despite using the Copysign function, some parameter sets will still lead to periodic or near-periodic orbits instead of intricate patterns, such as:
+Despite using the copysign function, some parameter sets will still lead to periodic or near-periodic orbits instead of intricate patterns, such as:

 - Set 1: a = p , b = 0, c = 0